Prepare your environment for Microsoft Surface Hub

 - For on-premises installations, see Skype for Business Server: Ports and protocols for internal servers.

-Microsoft collects telemetry to help improve your Surface Hub experience.
+Microsoft collects diagnostic data to help improve your Surface Hub experience.
 Add these sites to your allow list:

 If your organization restricts computers on your network from connecting to the Internet, there is a set of URLs that need to be available for devices to use Microsoft Store for Business.
 Some of the Store for Business features use Microsoft Store app and Microsoft Store services.
 Devices using Store for Business – either to acquire, install, or update apps – will need access to these URLs.
 If you use a proxy server to block traffic, your configuration needs to allow these URLs: